Caring.com

 Eligibility information

 Applicant income and family size help the PHA determine eligibility.
 Citizenship and eligible immigration status also play a factor.
-The family's income cannot exceed 50% of the median income for the county or metropolitan area where they’re applying to live.
-Of the vouchers, 75% must go to people whose income is at or less than 30% of their area’s median income.
+Generally, the family's income cannot exceed 50% of the median income for the county or metropolitan area where they're applying to live.
+Of the vouchers, 75% must go to people whose income is at or less than 30% of their area's median income.

 Application information